skupperproject/skupper-docs/input/kube-yaml/service-exposure.md

 A listener binds a local connection endpoint to connectors in remote sites.
 Listeners and connectors are matched using routing keys.

+For more information about listeners. see [Listener concept][listener].

 **Procedure**

 1. Identify a connector that you want to use.